matthewkeplinger/DSAD-encrypt-decrypt/README.md

 <br/>
 This was a project for CSCI 2070 (Cryptography course) at Armstrong State University. <br/>
 The premise is that it allows someone to generate a binary string, encode it, encrypt it, transmit it, decode it, and decrypt it.
 It is a java-based secure messaging system based off cryptography principles learned during the class.
+It has the option to either do ECB (Electronic Code Book) or CBC (Cipher Block Chain) with TEA algorithm.

 ![image](https://user-images.githubusercontent.com/24422068/144497258-f4db753c-cd64-46d5-b753-62522c531a89.png)
 ![image](https://user-images.githubusercontent.com/24422068/144497286-c89cbc60-e6c4-47b8-903d-1c4352c6fbe5.png)